csun-comp587-s20/pelican/FINALREPORT.md

-# Project Report - Pelican
+# Project Final Report - Pelican
 Pelican is a static site generator written in Python.
 Unit testing was performed on this repository.